Get These Limited Time iPhone and Android Apps For Free

 App permissions: Read the small print!

-Some apps use clever tactics to generate revenue by collecting and sharing your personal data.
-To protect your personal data, it is advisable to only grant the permissions required for the app to function.
-For example, a simple alarm clock app does not need access to your camera or your contacts.
-Similarly, a flashlight app does not need your location.
+In the world of apps, there are a few cunning ones that employ clever tactics to make money by gathering and distributing your personal information.
+But fear not, we have some valuable advice to help you safeguard your precious data.
+Our first recommendation is to be selective with the permissions you grant to apps.
+Why should a basic alarm clock request access to your camera or contacts?
+And why would a flashlight app need to know your exact whereabouts?
+By only giving the necessary permissions, you can shield your personal information from prying eyes.

-We hope these recommendations will help you to safely enjoy free app downloads on Android and iOS devices.
+So go ahead and enjoy the world of free app downloads on your Android or iOS device, knowing that your data is secure.

-We hope you enjoy our selection of these apps and games for the weekend.
+We hope our selection of these apps and games for this week is agreeable with you.
 Is there an app you would like to share with us?
 Please let us know in the comments.

 Recommended editorial content